AndyMarriottCoder/Timer/README.md

 # Timer

-Timer to potentially use for team meetings
+This is a practise repo for me to create a timer app which could potentially be used for team meetings.